sgoyal04/sgoyal04/README.md

 I'm a full stack developer and Software Systems student at Simon Fraser University.
 I love building intuitive web applications and backend systems that are scalable, secure, and well-architected.
 While I’m currently focused on full stack development roles to gain practical industry experience, I’m also deeply curious about low-level systems, Rust programming, and distributed architectures.

 ## 👩‍💻 I'm currently working on
-- Developing full stack apps using React, Tailwind, and Spring Boot
+- Developing full stack apps using React, Tailwind, shadCN, Node js.
 - Building and testing RESTful APIs backed by PostgreSQL

 ## 🧠 I'm currently learning